-2.5.8 vCard format
+2.5.9 vCard format

 Easy Data Transform can input from and output to vCard format files.
-File extension ".vcf".
+Default file extension ".vcf".

 VCard format is commonly used as way of exchanging contact details between programs.

 Note that you need to change the column header names to the values expected by vCard (using the Rename Cols transform).